 Stress comes for us all.
 To-do lists pile up.
 So do worries.
-None of us are immune to it.
-The best we can do is recognize when we’re stressed, understand the contributing factors, and find healthy ways that help us combat it.
-It’s important, too, to be able to explain to others when we are feeling overwhelmed — especially children, so that we can help learn see what honest emotional insight looks like.
-But there’s a proper way to do so.
+None of us are immune.
+The best we can do is recognize when we’re stressed, understand the contributing factors, and find healthy ways to reduce it.
+It’s important, too, to be able to explain to others when we are feeling overwhelmed — especially children — so that we can help them see what honest emotional insight looks like.
+But there’s a right and wrong way to do this.

 Kids are like little emotional tuning forks and can echo what we’re feeling.
 Even if they didn’t see and hear a parent’s stress, they know when something is off.
 We could all pretend that our stress isn’t there, but that’s foolish.
 We want to let them know, “It’s me, not you.”
 But there’s more to do than just that.
 Pandemic or not, the world is going to throw the unexpected at them, and this is someone’s chance to show them the proper way to to cope with stress.

 That someone is you.
 Here’s how to do it correctly.

 How to Explain to a Child That You’re Stressed

 If stress makes you snap, your first move is to apologize, followed with something along the lines of, “That was not a productive response,” says Laura Dudley, associate clinical professor of applied psychology at Northeastern University.